 1) How Much Should You Spend?

 For a nine year old we like to use the Rule of 10.
 Meaning, the maximum amount of money you should spend on a baseball bat for your nine year old is the number of games he or she will play multiplied by 10.
-For example, a 15 game season shouldn’t spend more than $150 on a bat.
+For example, a 15 game season isn’t cause for spending more than $150 on a bat.

 2) What Size Is Allowed?

-Before spending real money on a baseball bat you need to know what rules are allowed in the league he or she is playing.
+Before spending real money on a baseball bat you need to know what rules are allowed in your league.
 In particular, you need to find out what diameter bat is allowed and if there are any special stamping or marking requirements.

 3) What Size Should You Get?